Change

 Governance

-As a pre-order and pre-investment review, we check the appropriateness and risks in the initial plan, confirm no experience and inexperienced factors, and conduct a review by internal and external experts, as well as a multilateral and comprehensive review by the review department.
+As a pre-order and pre-investment review, we check the appropriateness and risks in the initial plan, verify no experience and inexperienced factors, and conduct a review by internal and external experts, as well as a multilateral and comprehensive review by the review department.

 Project Risk Management System